 There are plenty of reasons why you might want to have set these controllers up on the Raspberry Pi.
 One of the biggest reasons is so that you can do some gaming on the Raspberry Pi, but there are plenty of regular projects you can use them as a controller.

 Hopefully, by the end of this Raspberry Pi Wiimote guide, you have now got your Raspberry Pi up and running with your Wiimotes successfully connecting to it.
-If you have any feedback or need assistance with this tutorial feel free to drop a comment on our forums.
+If you have any feedback or need assistance with this tutorial feel free to drop a comment below.